 Why won't my iPhone update?

-You may be wondering why your iPhone isn't showing the iOS 13 update as availability.
+You may be wondering why your iPhone isn't showing the iOS 14 update as available.
 There are a few reasons why this might be the case.

 - You might not be plugged in - you need to be plugged in or Apple will stop the installation happening (just in case you run out of battery half-way through).

-If those points don't apply to you, try installing via iTunes as we detailed above.
+If those points don't apply to you, try installing via the Finder or iTunes as we detailed above.

 iPhone update is frozen